err0r500/foundational-knowledge-for-programmers/README.md

 # Foundational knowledge (for programmers)

-Here's a list of resource about programmers foundational knowledge (supposed to last a few decades).
+Here's a list of resources about foundational knowledge for programmers (supposed to last a few decades).

 Feel free to contribute if you know some great resources that fits the definition above !